Edoxaban is a type of medicine known as an anticoagulant.

 - a heart attack

-- a blood clot in the leg - a deep vein thrombosis (DVT)
+- a blood clot in the leg (deep vein thrombosis, or DVT)

-- a blood clot in the lungs - a pulmonary embolism
+- a blood clot in the lungs (pulmonary embolism)

 Edoxaban is only available on prescription.
 It comes as tablets.

-Edoxaban isn't suitable for some people.
-Tell your doctor if you:
+Edoxaban is not suitable for some people.
+To make sure it's safe for you, tell your doctor if you:

-- have had an allergic reaction to edoxaban or any other medicines in the past
+- have ever had an allergic reaction to edoxaban or any other medicine

 - are trying to get pregnant or you are already pregnant – edoxaban can be harmful to your baby

-- have had a recent spinal injury or surgery
+- have had a recent spinal injury or spinal surgery

 - have a stomach ulcer